RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 The cryptocurrency market presents several unique challenges that this project aims to address:

-1. **Information Complexity**: The cryptocurrency ecosystem generates vast amounts of data across multiple platforms, making it difficult for individuals to process and interpret market dynamics effectively.
+1. The cryptocurrency ecosystem generates vast amounts of data across multiple platforms, making it difficult for individuals to process and interpret market dynamics effectively.

-2. **Decision Support Gap**: Both novice and experienced market participants lack comprehensive tools that combine historical analysis, real-time monitoring, and predictive capabilities in an accessible interface.
+2. Both novice and experienced market participants require comprehensive tools that combine historical analysis, real-time monitoring, and predictive capabilities in an accessible interface.

-3. **Forecasting Challenges**: Cryptocurrency price movements exhibit high volatility and non-linear patterns that traditional time-series methods struggle to capture accurately.
+3. Cryptocurrency price movements exhibit high volatility and non-linear patterns that are difficult to interpret.

-4. **Target Audience Needs**: Researchers and cryptocurrency newcomers require different levels of analytical depth, visualization options, and interpretability.
+4. Researchers and cryptocurrency newcomers require different levels of analytical depth, visualization options, and interpretability.

 ### Project Objectives

 To address these challenges, the project established the following key objectives:

-1. **Real-time Data Integration**: Implement connectivity with cryptocurrency exchange APIs to access current market data, while maintaining the ability to fall back on static datasets for testing and development purposes.
+1. Connectivity with cryptocurrency exchange APIs to access current market data, while maintaining the ability to fall back on static datasets for testing and development purposes.

-2. **Customizable Visualization Framework**: Develop interactive visualizations that adapt to user preferences, including time interval selection, profit targets, and specific cryptocurrencies of interest.
+2. Develop interactive visualisations that adapt to user preferences, including time interval selection, profit targets, and specific cryptocurrencies of interest.

-3. **Multi-horizon Forecasting**: Create predictive models capable of generating price forecasts across daily, weekly, monthly, and quarterly timeframes with quantifiable confidence levels.
+3. Create predictive models capable of generating price forecasts across useful timeframes with quantifiable confidence levels.

-4. **Investment Decision Support**: Provide actionable recommendations on optimal entry points and target prices based on user-defined profit goals.
+4. Provide recommendations on optimal entry points and target prices based on user-defined profit goals.

-5. **Correlation Analysis**: Identify and visualize relationships between different cryptocurrencies to support portfolio diversification strategies.
+5. Identify and visualise relationships between different cryptocurrencies to support portfolio diversification strategies.

-6. **Usability Focus**: Design an intuitive interface that balances analytical depth with accessibility for the target audience of researchers and cryptocurrency novices.

-7. **Technical Implementation**: Utilize Python for both backend processing and machine learning components, with Streamlit for frontend development to ensure rapid iteration and deployment capabilities.
+6. Utilise Python for both backend processing and machine learning components, with Streamlit for frontend development to ensure rapid iteration and deployment capabilities.

 ## Analysis, Evaluation and Results